puzzlerme/scheduleprogram/README.md

       1. SSL is what makes your website secure and lets it use “https” instead of “http”
       2. Go to infinityfree.net and then click “Client Area”
       3. Click “Free SSL Certificates”
-      4. If you either don’t have a SSL certificate previously installed or you didn’t use ZeroSSL, follow these steps, otherwise skip ahead
+      4. If you don’t have a renewable SSL certificate (such as ZeroSSL) previously installed, follow these steps, otherwise skip ahead
          1. Click “New SSL Certificate”
          2. Enter the domain name without the “ht<span>tp://</span>w<span>ww.</span>”
          3. Click “Check Domain”